Mustaph-K-KHALDI/KFUPM_AutoWheels_2026/README.md

 ## 👋 Overview

-Welcome to our Stage 1 submission for the **KFUPM Self-Driving Challenge**!
+Welcome to our Stage 1 submission for the **2026 ACC Self-Driving Car Student Competition**!

 As students from **King Fahd University of Petroleum and Minerals (KFUPM)**, we’ve built a complete autonomous vehicle simulation using the **QCar platform** in a realistic urban environment.
-Our focus was to combine strong engineering principles with real-time control, computer vision, and system integration.This solution meets mostly all the evaluation criteria.
+Our focus was to combine strong engineering principles with real-time control, computer vision, and system integration.
+This solution meets mostly all the evaluation criteria.

 This repository combines **intelligent object detection**, **dynamic vehicle control**, and a **custom competition environment** in Quanser's QLabs.